* ATTENTION NURSING APPLICANTS 2020-2021 application cycle*

-Secondly, as you are aware, many schools and business have made drastic changes in a proactive approach towards slowing the spread of the Coronavirus and to keep our students and staff safe.
+SECOND: Schools have made drastic changes in a proactive approach towards slowing the spread of the Coronavirus and to keep our students and staff safe.
 We are currently working hard to keep continuity of nursing classes and clinicals for our current students.
-These existing cohorts need to remain our priority at this time.
-However, we would like to assure you that if you submitted an application for admission by the March 16th deadline, we have your application!
+Enrolled, continuing cohorts need to remain our priority at this time.
+However, we would like to assure you that if you submitted an application for admission by the March 16th, 2020 deadline, we have your application!
 We are currently screening and processing these applications through our normal process.
-While we aim to stay current with the timeline mentioned on your application receipt, and the timeline that we have historically met, we appreciate your patience and understanding in the event that there is a delay as we learn to work through this unprecedented challenge.

-Once all Spring 2021 admits have been notified and have accepted, then all other applicants will be notified by regular mail of their non-acceptance and will be given the opportunity to move their application forward in the next admission cycle in January 2021.
+4) Once all Spring 2021 admits have been notified and have accepted, then all other applicants from this application cycle will be notified by regular mail of their non-acceptance for the 2020-2021 academic year.
+HOWEVER, all applicants will be given the opportunity to move their application forward for selection for the Fall 2021 and Spring 2022 cohorts.

 PRE-NURSING STUDENTS TAKING PRE-REQUISITE COURSEWORK: With the entire campus being taught remotely through Spring, Summer, and Fall 2020, all science prerequisite courses will be held on-line.
 Our campus will not be alone in these changes.
 Many of the community college campuses will also be remote.
 As a result, the Nursing Department has made a decision to accept on-line courses (Anatomy, Physiology, Microbiology, and English) that are completed in the Spring, Summer, and Fall 2020 terms.
 HOWEVER, nursing students cannot submit "Pass/No Pass" as grades for these courses.
 Due to the prerequisite gpa requirements fro admission, as well as the points allocated through the MultiSelective Criterion for these grades, it is necessary that pre-nursing students take all science pre-requisite courses for letter grades.
 Therefore, when enrolling for a science pre-requisite course, please request the instructor to provide you with a grade option.
 If you have any further questions, you can email: Ms. K. Brooks, MSNEd, RN @ email@example.com, (Director of Nursing)